Russ Allen, developer and patent enthusiast, created a Swagger-UI json object and explains its usefulness.

 Smartbear, the original creators of Swagger, offers tools, some of which cost money to access, to help you create your swagger object.
 Also helpful is roger13's SwagDefGen which converts sample json into its corresponding swagger object definition that you can copy and paste into a file to create your swagger object.
 You still need to add your endpoints etc. but it helps relieve some of the tedium associated with creating a swagger object from scratch, plus it's free.
 There is also this Swagger-UI page that explains swagger objects!
 You've got to admire the creativity that went into that.
 It uses the ubiquitous pet store api's swagger object by default, but the green bar at the top of the page would let you enter the url of any swagger object.
 (If you hit that page over http:, it redirects to https: so your swagger object's url has to be https: for it to work.)

 A swagger object can also open doors in the opensource community.
 Several opensource projects take a swagger object as input to do something useful.
 The openapi-generator generates skeleton clients or servers for a dizzying number of packages (simliar, but more powerful that what the swagger editor does).
+Russ used the Openapi Generator to create html documentation from the Swagger/OpenAPI json object for the new version of the patentsview API.
+Here are two different web pages, html and html2, both generated from the same object, using two different sets of templates.
+(Similar to the Swagger editor's Generate client html or html2.)
+The documentation can be easily updated as the Swagger/OpenAPI object changes.
 Even more opensource projects are listed at http://openapi.tools in a nicely formatted list showing which version(s) they accept as input.

 There is also a methodology where you develop your swagger object first, before writing any code.
 You can pass around the swagger object or its not-yet-working Swagger-UI page for review and coding wouldn't start until everyone is happy with it.
 Russ has done that and then used the opensource openapi-generator to generate annotated java that produces the swagger object dynamically at runtime, insuring that his Swagger-UI page always matches his stellar code.